Madison Cawthorn sued by own lawyers over $193K unpaid legal fees

 CMPD said Cawthorn admitted the firearm was his and he was cooperative with officers.
 He was issued a citation for possession of a dangerous weapon on city property, which is a City of Charlotte Ordinance.

 Cawthorn has also been cited multiple times for various speeding violations.
-North Carolina Highway Patrol dashcam video released to Queen City News in April showed a traffic stop involving Cawthorn after he was pulled over in Cleveland County in March and was charged with driving with a revoked license.
+North Carolina Highway Patrol dashcam video released to QCN in April showed a traffic stop involving Cawthorn after he was pulled over in Cleveland County in March and was charged with driving with a revoked license.

 Recently, the House Ethics Committee found he financially benefited while purchasing and promoting a cryptocurrency and had violated conflict of interest rules.